d-fact/eval-runner-docker/README.md

 provide two scripts for building and running docker containers, i.e., `quick-slicing.sh` and `quick-rts.sh`, for reproducing the two experiments described in the paper, respectively.

-If users want to modify something and rebuild everything again, `clean.sh` can be used to remove images and destroy the data volume.
+If users want to modify configurations and rebuild everything again, `clean.sh` can be used to remove images and destroy the data volume.
 Note that users can use `docker-compose up slicing-driver` or `docker-compose up rts-driver` directly without rebuilding if changes are only made to the `commands` in `docker-compose.yml`.

-You can also check the following section for detailed step-by-step explanations.
+You can also check the following sections for detailed step-by-step explanations.

 ## Reproducing Experiment Results
-Assuming `docker` and `docker-compose` are installed properly and current working directory is at the root path of the cloned repo, we can run the following command to build the images for evaluation.
+Assuming `docker` and `docker-compose` are installed properly and current working directory is at the root path of the cloned repository, we can run the following command to build the docker images for evaluation.

 ```sh
 docker-compose -f docker-compose.yml build